 Have at least one family member who meets HUD requirements on citizenship or immigration status; 24 CFR § 5.5 (subpart E)

-Have an Annual Income (as defined in Section XI of this document) at the time of admission that does not exceed the income limits (maximum incomes by family size and housing type established by HUD) posted in CCHA offices.
+Have an Annual Income (as defined in Section XI of this document) at the time of admission that does not exceed the income limits (maximum incomes by family size and housing type established by HUD) posted in HACC offices.
 24 CFR § 960.102

 Do not own net family assets worth more than $100,000.